 Never before has the past seemed so relevant to the present, or its study so vital in understanding the world we live in.
 This course is designed to develop an understanding of how the actions of key individuals and events, in Britain and around the world, have influenced how we live today.
-It revolves around people, how they
+It revolves around people, how they used to live and how their actions affected the world.

-of historical concepts, such as cause and consequence, change and continuity, and significance.
+This course allows students to develop their understanding of historical concepts, such as cause and consequence, change and continuity, and significance.
 It also enables students to develop their source skills, become critical thinkers and to investigate why there are different interpretations of the past.
+It is designed to ignite their curiosity and promote their love of learning about the past.

 A vital component of this in recent years has been the opportunity for students to visit ‘authentic’ historic sites in the UK and Europe.
 Since 2012 the school has offered a trip to Krakow for students of GCSE History, where they have been able to visit Auschwitz-Birkenau and meet with survivors of the Holocaust.
 Past GCSE students also visited Berlin as part of their ‘Development of Germany’ course.